Books for science teachers

 These brilliant books from the ASE provide real clarity on how to start teaching the key ideas in Physics, Biology and Chemistry.
 Chapters highlight common misconceptions, suggest demonstrations and class practicals and propose teaching sequences for each topic.
 A must read before you begin teaching any new topic!

 Making sense of secondary science: Research into Children’s ideas.
 Rosalind Driver, Anne Squires, Peter Rushworth and Valerie Wood-Robinson.

 Good practice in science teaching: what research has to say.
-Jonathan Osbourne and Justin Dillon
+Jonathan Osborne and Justin Dillon

-This is great book that summarises the key areas of research and scholarship in science education.
+This book summarises the key areas of research and scholarship in science education.
 Well written and very accessible – I use this a lot when trying to find evidence to identify what works and why in the science classroom.

 This excellent book from the RSC provides some easy to use resources to prevent, diagnose and remedy some chemical misconceptions.
-This book is a great starting point when planning your chemistry lesson
+This book is a great starting point when planning your chemistry lessons.

 Language and literacy in science education.
 Jerry Wellington and Jonathan Osborne

 This book provides a useful summary of research into language and literacy in science education.
 Some of the ideas are a little dated now e.g. learning styles but the majority of chapters give a lot of food for thought.
 Definitely worth a read if you are interested in the language of science.